How To

 3. Executors

-Once you have confidently provided all valuable information regarding your immediate family and your guardianship wishes, you will progress to the Executors portion of the will creation flow, in which you will indicate who you chose to be responsible to enact your will in the event of your passing (read more about how to choose the right person).
+Once you have confidently provided all valuable information regarding your immediate family and your guardianship wishes, you will progress to the Executors portion of the will creation flow, in which you will indicate who you chose to be responsible to enact your will in the event of your passing.
+Learn more about how to choose the right executor, here.
 Executors are highly important as they are the ones to carry out the terms you set in your will.
-Your Executors should be close loved ones that you trust to handle your matters as you indicated after your passing.
-You can learn more about the duties of an executor from EstateExec here.
+Your Executors should be someone that you trust and who is willing and capable of executing your will as per your wishes.

 4. Personal Property